CAS CS 591B2 - Fall 2020 - Networks and Markets: Theory and Applications

 seek the instructor's permission to enroll.

-I expect students to come to class, to come on time, and to be prepared to actively engage in class discussion.
+I expect students to be in class, to come on time, and to be prepared to actively engage in class discussion.

 I will be eliciting responses from all students to hear their opinions.

 As an elective, interactive seminar, this class will not be a great fit for asynchronous learning.